csc-training/hpc-python/docs/mooc/python-and-performance/setting-environment.md

 python3-cffi python3-mpi4py python3-scipy ipython3
 ~~~

-We provide also a Virtual Machine image containing proper software environment.
+If you are installing the Python packages yourself, you can continue to
+the section **Downloading exercise material** in the end of this article.
+Otherwise proceed with the below instructions for utilizing the virtual machine.

 ## Setting up the Virtual Machine for the course

-1. Download the Virtual Machine [image](https://kannu.csc.fi/s/fKaGEfrfHWLANJ2)
+1. Download the Virtual Machine [image](http://www.nic.funet.fi/pub/csc/courses/hpc-python/HPCPython.ova)(By the way, we are using the same server where Linux was first released to the world in 1991.)
-   Size of download is about 1.8 GB
+   Size of download is about 1.9 GB
 2. Install the VirtualBox software
      - Download the installation file for your operating system (Windows,
        Mac, and Linux are all supported) https://www.virtualbox.org/